RSS Post Importer - Troubleshooting

 - Verify if the content was unintentionally filtered by the chosen Match keywords and Exclusive Keywords.
 Remember that the words must be separated by commas and that the Exclusion keywords have higher priority than the Match ones.
 Decreasing the number of keywords or removing them entirely is a good way to test if they are the issue.

-- The plugin depends on WordPress Cron, a service which schedules events to be executed at regular intervals, so make sure it's running correctly.
+- The plugin depends on WordPress Cron, a service that schedules events to be executed at regular intervals, so make sure it's running correctly.
 You can retrieve advanced log information by accessing "/wp-admin/edit.php?post_type=cmri_feed" or following the path CM RSS Post Importer Pro → Options → Plugin Diagnostics, then choosing the problematic feed and click Fetch.
 Alternatively, you can monitor and control Cron by installing a free WordPress plugin

 No image is shown